 3/4 cup orange juice

 1 tablespoon ground cinnamon

 5-6 cups all-purpose flour, sifted

 1 cup ground walnuts

-NOTE: Follow syrup preparation instructions on page 72
+NOTE: Follow syrup preparation instructions below.

 In a large bowl, whip together the olive oil, sugar and honey.
 Dissolve the baking powder into the water and mix into the oil and sugar.
 Add orange juice, brandy, cinnamon, nutmeg, and salt, and mix well.
 Gradually fold in 5 cups of the sifted flour.
 Knead, adding more flour if necessary, until smooth dough forms.